antmicro/topwrap/docs/source/ip_description.md

 Names `s_axis` and `m_axis` will be used to group the selected ports.
 Each signal in an interface has a name which must match with the signal it's supposed to be connected to, for example `TDATA: port_name` will be connected to `TDATA: other_port_name`.

 Note that you don't have to write IP core description yamls by hand.
-You can use Topwrap's `parse` command (see {ref}`Generating IP core description YAMLs <_generating_ip_yamls>`) in order to generate yamls from HDL source files and then adjust the yaml to your needs.
+You can use Topwrap's `parse` command (see {ref}`Generating IP core description YAMLs <generating-ip-yamls>`) in order to generate yamls from HDL source files and then adjust the yaml to your needs.

 ## Port widths